nikitavoloboev/data/sharing/my-github.md

 ## Books
 - [macOS Automation Guide (2017) 💡](https://github.com/nikitavoloboev/macOS-automation-guide) - Online book focused on learning how to automate everything on your mac.

-## macOS apps
-- [Last Time (2017) 💡](https://github.com/nikitavoloboev/last-time) - macOS app to show you the last time you have done something.

 ## Web
 - [Crafting Ideas (2017) 💡](https://github.com/nikitavoloboev/crafting-ideas) - A platform to share and grow your ideas.
 - [Boxes (2017) 💡](https://github.com/nikitavoloboev/boxes) - Your life as little boxes.